 2. Choose, whether you wish to modify the existing dashboard (click on Dashboard options to rename), create a new one (click New dashboard), or Duplicate current dashboard if you like the way it looks, but don't want to make changes to the original one.
 You can also delete the dashboard if needed.

 Just drag and drop the dashlets around on your dashboard to rearrange them the way you see fit.

-To modify an existing dashlet on your dashboard, just click on the Modify button on the dashlet.
+To modify an existing dashlet on your dashboard, just click on the Settings icon on the dashlet.

 Adding a dashlet